nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 ### Multinomial Naive Bayes

 Perhaps the most common implementation of Naive Bayes is Multinomial Naive Bayes.
-Multi

-uses maximum likelihood estimation (MLE).
-MLE Naive Bayes is useful for classifying vector rows with ordinal data as features.
-To compute the probability of a test vector with features $x_1 ... x_d$ belonging to classification $y$, MLE Naive Bayes uses the equation:
+Multinomial Naive Bayes uses maximum likelihood estimation (MLE) and is useful for classifying vector rows with categorical data (nominal or ordinal) as features.
+To compute the probability of a test vector with features $x_1 ... x_d$ belonging to classification $y$, Multinomial Naive Bayes uses the equation:
 \\[ P(y,x_1 ... x_d) = P(y) \prod^{d}_{i=1} P_j (x_i|y) \\]
 where $P(y)$ and each $P_j$ are computed using a train dataset.
-More specifically, MLE Naive Bayes:
+More specifically, Multinomial Naive Bayes:

 1. First calculates $P(y)$ by dividing the frequency of each classification in the train data by the number of vectors in the train data
 2. Computes the product sum of the conditional class probabilities of each given feature $x_i$ occuring with classification $y$